A Plaque Test for Redundancies in Relational Data [Extendend Version]: Introduction

-\paragraph{Structure} We give preliminaries on functional dependencies, entropy and information content in Section~\ref{sec:prelim}.
-In Section~\ref{sec:opt} we introduce two optimizations, one is an exact method and the other an approximate approach.
-We present our experiments with our prototype in Section~\ref{sec:experiments}.
-We discuss related work in Section~\ref{sec:related} and conclude with an outlook in Section~\ref{sec:outlook}.
+We provide preliminaries on functional dependencies, entropy, and information content in Section~\ref{sec:prelim}.
+In Section~\ref{sec:opt}, we introduce two lines of optimization, one is an exact method and the other an approximation.
+We present our experiments in Section~\ref{sec:experiments}.
+We discuss related work in Section~\ref{sec:related} and conclude in Section~\ref{sec:outlook}.